Creatures4features/Creatures4features/README.md

-# I hate SpamTenna.
+# I do not like SpamTenna.
 Do not try to roleplay SpamTenna with me unless we are friends / green names.

 ![1](https://github.com/user-attachments/assets/e4cf060c-e180-40d7-963c-e54bc4551458)